amazon-science/alexa-teacher-models/README.md

-# Alexa Teacher Models
+# Alexa Teacher Model

-This repo includes artifacts related to the Alexa Teacher Model initiative.
-Please check back for updates!
+This is the official Alexa Teacher Model program github page.

 ## AlexaTM 20B